DUI Lawyer in Bethlehem, PA

 You may also be required to pay for alcohol highway safety school and substance abuse treatment in addition to the installation of an ignition interlock device in your car.

-To have your charges dropped or reduced, hire a DUI lawyer in Bethlehem, PA.
+Hire a DUI attorney in Bethlehem, PA, to have your charges dropped or reduced.
 Depending on the facts of your case and the circumstances of your arrest, attorney Steven Kellis will negotiate with prosecutors to lessen the effects of your charge and represent your interests moving forward.

 As a former DUI prosecutor, Mr. Kellis understands the types of arguments that the prosecution will try to make against you.
-You can trust Steven Kellis to take the best opportunity for dropped or reduced charges.
+Trust our Pennsylvania DUI lawyers to take the best opportunity for dropped or reduced charges.

 Call (267) 314-6693 today to schedule your free case consultation.